10 Best Putters Of All Time (Tested and Reviewed for 2025)

 • Face-balanced for smooth execution and reduced twisting

-• Precision milled face provides exceptional feel and response
+• Precision-milled face provides exceptional feel and response

 • RST Alignment System offers stunning accuracy on long distance putts